tinted-theming/base16-builder-ruby/README.md

 # base16-builder-ruby
-A Ruby implementation of a base16 builder
+This is a work in progress and aims to build a base16 builder as defined by the [base16 builder guidelines](https://github.com/chriskempson/base16/blob/master/builder.md) version 0.8.1